choria-legacy/marionette-collective/website/reference/basic/gettingstarted_debian.md

 You'll need to tweak some configs in */etc/mcollective/client.cfg*, a full reference of config settings can be found [here][ConfigurationReference]:

-We're assuming you called the machine running ActiveMQ *stomp.example.net* please change as appropriate
+We're assuming you called the machine running ActiveMQ *stomp.example.net*; please change as appropriate.
+Also note that the port should be 61614 if you turned on TLS.

 {% highlight ini %}
   # main config